-Dr. Jason Nault, Associate Superintendent of Equity, Innovation and Accountability
+Ms. Amanda Milewski, Associate Superintendent of Strategy and Accountability

-Dr. Josue Cuevas, Chief Information and Technology Officer
+Dr. Josue Cuevas, Associate Superintendent of Information Technology Services

-With more than 20 years of experience in Information Technology, Project Management, Lean Six Sigma, and Senior Management in the higher education industry, Dr. Josue L. Cuevas brings unique insight and expertise to his position as Chief Information and Technology Officer.
+Dr. Josue L. Cuevas brings more than 20 years of experience in Information Technology, Project Management, Lean Six Sigma, and senior leadership within the higher education industry to his role as Associate Superintendent of Information Technology Services.
+His career reflects a strong blend of technical expertise, strategic vision, and operational leadership.

 Dr. Gregory Bublitz, Director of Diverse Learners